chromium/chromium/tools/metrics/histograms/README.md

 ### Cleaning Up Histogram Entries

-Do not delete histograms from histograms.xml.
+Do not delete histograms from histograms.xml files or move them to obsolete_histograms.xml.
 Instead, mark unused histograms as obsolete and annotate them with the date or milestone in the `<obsolete>` tag entry.
+They will later get moved to obsolete_histograms.xml via tooling.

 If deprecating only some variants of a
 [patterned histogram](#Patterned-Histograms), mark each deprecated `<variant>`